jjungmincho/til/css/root.md

 Advantages:

 - You don't have to go one by one in every single code
-- You can just fix fromn there if there is any change later on
+- You can just fix from there if there is any change later on

 ## Reference